valory-xyz/open-autonomy/docs/fsm-implementation.md

 ### Behaviour

 The abstract base class used for any concrete implementation of behaviour is the `BaseState`.
-It inherits directly from the `AsyncBehaviour` we discussed in the previous section and the same execution logic applies that leads to the periodic execution of the `act()` and `async_act()` methods.
+It inherits directly from the `AsyncBehaviour` class and the same execution logic applies that leads to the periodic execution of the `act()` and `async_act()` methods.

 The `state_id` and `matching_round` both need to be provided by any class using